storesafe/cordova-sqlite-storage/README.md

 - extra executeSql callbacks triggered in a transaction after a failure that was not recovered by an error callback (by returning false)
 - does not signal an error in case of excess parameter argument values given on iOS/macOS

+Some additional issues are tracked in [open Cordova-sqlite-storage bug-general issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general).

 <!-- END Known issues -->

 ## Other limitations